 China Bank Account Certificates Explained

-What: A China bank account certificate authorizes a company registered in Mainland China to open a corporate bank account and conduct business in China.
+WA China bank account certificate authorizes a company registered in Mainland China to open a corporate bank account and conduct business in China.

-Why: The China bank account certificate is one more piece of documentation that helps you verify that a Chinese company is a legitimate, legal business.
+The China bank account certificate is one more piece of documentation that helps you verify that a Chinese company is a legitimate, legal business.
 It also provides you with the ability to make payments to and from the company’s official bank account.

 The title "开户许可证" appears at the top of the China bank account certificate, which means “Open Bank Account Permit.”
 The following entries appear on the certificate: